Bi-Lagrangian structures and Teichm\"uller theory: Background on Teichmüller theory

-A \emph{Kleinian group} is by definition a discrete subgroup of $\PSL_2(\C)$\footnote{A Kleinian group is classically required to have a nonempty domain of discontinuity (e.g. for Thurston \cite{ThurstonNotes}, Maskit \cite{MR959135} or Kapovich \cite{MR2553578}), but modern usage tends to allow any discrete group.}.
-The group $\PSL_2(\C) = \PGL_2(\C)$ can be regarded alternatively as the group of automorphisms of the complex projective line $\CP^1$ acting projectively linearly, or the group of the automorphisms the Riemann sphere $\hat{\C} = \C \cup \{\infty\} \approx S^2$ acting by Möbius transformations, or the group of orientation-preserving isometries of hyperbolic 3-space $\H^3$.
-These points of view are consistent with each other considering that: \begin{itemize} \item Stereographic projection identifies the round $2$-sphere $S^2$ with the Riemann sphere $\hat{\C}$, which can also be identified to the complex projective line $\CP^1$ (via the ``affine patch'' $z \mapsto [z : 1]$). \item $S^2$ is also the \emph{ideal boundary} of $\H^3$ (in other words its Gromov boundary), and an isometry of $\H^3$ is uniquely determined by its continuous extension on the ideal boundary. \end{itemize}
+A \emph{Kleinian group} is a discrete subgroup of $\PSL_2(\C)$\footnote{Kleinian groups were classically required to have a nonempty domain of discontinuity (\eg{} for Thurston \cite{ThurstonNotes}, Maskit \cite{MR959135} or Kapovich \cite{MR2553578}), but modern usage tends to allow any discrete group.}.
+The group $\PSL_2(\C)$ can be regarded as the group of automorphisms of the complex projective line $\CP^1$ acting projectively linearly, or the group of the automorphisms the Riemann sphere $\hat{\C} = \C \cup \{\infty\} \approx S^2$ acting by Möbius transformations, or the group of orientation-preserving isometries of hyperbolic 3-space $\H^3$.